Traffic signs by country

-The rest of the world usually employs Transport, Highway Gothic or Arial for the Latin text, and a sans-serif font for the non-Latin text which may or may not have a specific name.
-Libya has the peculiarity of sign-posting in Arabic only and employing no Latin text.

-Some countries may prefer to write cities and town names in all-uppercase (among which: Albania, Bangladesh, Burundi, the Czech Republic, Finland, France and former colonies, Ireland for place names in English, Italy, Luxembourg, Portugal, China and North Korea, Sierra Leone, Spain, Sweden, all of the former Soviet Union except for Ukraine), others instead prefer to use normal mixed case names.

 Africa

 Generally, road signs in African countries closely follow those used in Europe, but most African countries have not ratified the Vienna Convention on Road Signs and Signals.

 Although the Trans-African Highway network exists, Trans-African route numbers are not signed at all in any African country, except Kenya and Uganda where the Mombasa–Nairobi–Kampala–Fort Portal section (or the Kampala–Kigali feeder road) of Trans-African Highway 8 is sometimes referred to as the "Trans-Africa Highway".

 A number of member states of the Southern African Development Community – Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Tanzania, Zambia and Zimbabwe, as well as non-member state Rwanda – use road signs which are based on the SADC Road Traffic Signs Manual, a document designed to harmonise traffic signs in these countries.
 However, not all member states have adopted the SADC-RTSM, and those that have may not use all signs listed in the SADC-RTSM or may use regional variations.

 Member states of the Economic and Monetary Community of Central Africa – Cameroon, the Central African Republic, Chad, Equatorial Guinea, the Republic of the Congo and Gabon – use a signage system based heavily on that of France.

 "T" junction road sign on a desert track in Niger.